Skip to main content

 Installing G2T

-• After flashing the latest system onto the Raspberry Pi, you need to edit the config.txt file on the boot partition.
+• After flashing the latest system on the Raspberry Pi, you need to edit the config.txt file in the boot partition

-• Please note that UART1 is already enabled by default and does not require configuration within the system.
-UART3 requires the following steps:
+• Note that UART1 is enabled by default and does not need configuration inside the system.
+UART3 requires the following steps.

 dtoverlay=uart3